Aerijo/autocomplete-latex/README.md

 #### :warning: Citation completion regex
 Same as above, but for `@...` completions.

+### Commands
+#### Clear cache
+Introduced in v0.6.0, this command manually empties the cached completions.
+Use this to make sure any new completions you add are properly added to the cache.

 ### Adding completions
 **Not stable**: Look in docs for current format.